 Day Six, one to truly remember

-If we knew in advance what this day had in store for us, the excitement and anticipation would have been too much to bear.
+If we knew in advance what this day of our Icelandic adventure had in store for us, the excitement and anticipation would have been too much to bear.

-No sooner we were back on the peaceful Ring Road after fueling up at Egilsstaðir, and we were pulling over for our first two viewpoints of the day, a snow-filled gorge and Rjukandi Waterfall.
+No sooner we were back on Iceland's peaceful Ring Road after fuelling up at Egilsstaðir, and we were pulling over for our first two viewpoints of the day, a snow-filled gorge and Rjukandi Waterfall.

 In this eastern part of Iceland, the snow is a lot thicker than what we’ve experienced so far on this trip.
 However, today the sun has broken through, and I wish I’d brought my sunnies.